 Delhivery currently delivers parcels, freight and fulfills multi-channel orders.
 It also handles reverse logistics and channel management and integration.

-The company counts 2,500 Indian e-commerce firms, 1 lakh small businesses, and 150 enterprise customers among its clients.
+The company counts 2,500 Indian e-commerce firms, 1 lakh small businesses, and 150 enterprise clients among its clients.
 It reaches more than 9,000 pin codes in India.

 Delhivery recorded a 50% rise in net revenue to Rs 743.7 crore for the financial year 2016-17, up from Rs 495.7 crore the previous fiscal, according to VCCircle&s data research arm VCCEdge.